BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Results

 where Z is the ISM metallicity, $\xi_\mathrm{d}$ is the dust-to-metal ratio.
-Adopting the Milky-Way (MW) values of the gas-to-extinction ratio $N_\mathrm{H}/A_V = 2.09\pm0.03~\mathrm{cm^{-2}\,mag^{-1}}$ \citep{zhu+2017}, the dust-to-metal ratio $\xi_\mathrm{d,MW}=0.45$ \citep{konstantopoulou+2024}, and an ISM metallicity in the solar neighbourhood $Z_\mathrm{MW}=0.6~\Zsun$ \citep{arellano-cordova+2021}, we infer $Z\cdot\xi_\mathrm{d} \lesssim 0.0008$.
-The inequality derives from the fact that some or even most of the attenuation we inferred from the narrow lines $A_{V,\mathrm{n}}$ may not be associated with the absorber.
-Such a low value of $Z\cdot \xi_\mathrm{d}$ implies that the absorbing medium is extremely dust poor.
-This could stem in part from low metallicity, and in part due to a very low value of $\xi_\mathrm{d}$, which would be expected if the absorber is within the dust sublimation radius from the SMBH, and which resonates with the relatively large \ledd value.
-Such a conclusion would lower the effective Eddington ratio for the galaxy ISM, thus increasing the lifetime of absorbing clouds \citep{fabian+2008,arakawa+2022}.
+Adopting the Milky-Way (MW) values of the gas-to-extinction ratio $N_\mathrm{H}/A_V = (2.09\pm0.03)\times 10^{21} ~\mathrm{cm^{-2}\,mag^{-1}}$ \citep{zhu+2017}, the dust-to-metal ratio $\xi_\mathrm{d,MW}=0.45$ \citep{konstantopoulou+2024}, and an ISM metallicity in the solar neighbourhood $Z_\mathrm{MW}=0.6~\Zsun$ \citep{arellano-cordova+2021}, and using a 3-\textsigma upper limit on the dust content of $A_{V,\mathrm{n}}<1.5$~mag, we infer $Z\cdot\xi_\mathrm{d} \lesssim 0.0008~\Zsun$.
+The inequality stems from the upper limit on $A_{V,\mathrm{n}}$, but one must recall that even if dust was detected, some or even most of the narrow-line attenuation may not be associated with the absorber.
+At face value, such a low $Z\cdot \xi_\mathrm{d}$ implies that the absorbing medium is extremely dust poor.
+This could stem in part from a very low value of $\xi_\mathrm{d}$, which would be expected if the absorber is within the dust sublimation radius from the SMBH, and in part from intrinsically low metallicity -- which resonates with the emission-line analysis of \citet{maiolino+2025}, who use the narrow-line ratios to estimate $Z_\mathrm{gas}<0.01~\Zsun$.
+Whatever the reason (absence of metals or dust sublimation), our estimate of $Z\cdot \xi_\mathrm{d}$ would lower the effective Eddington ratio for the galaxy ISM, thus increasing the lifetime of absorbing clouds \citep{fabian+2008,arakawa+2022}.